 Scope 1 emissions 979.1 tCO2e

 Total scope 1 and 2 emissions 6314.7 tCO2e

 Our commitment to efficiently and ethically use natural resources is ongoing.

 We have reduced our emission ratio for scope 1 and 2 emissions by 48.4 or 29.8 per cent for FY2018 compared to the base year (FY2016).

 |Scope 1||Scope 2||Scope 1+2||Intensity Ratio|

-The reductions in electricity usage have been achieved by a range of methods, including:
+These reductions in electricity have been achieved by a range of methods, including: